South Asheville Veterinary Emergency & Specialty

 Specialist & Critical Care Collaboration

 Once your pet’s condition is stabilized, our emergency team will perform a thorough evaluation to gain a full picture of their health and uncover any underlying concerns.
-Our emergency veterinarians work closely with our entire team of specialists, which includes board-certified veterinary anesthesiologists, cardiologists, criticalists, internal medicine specialists, neurologists, oncologists, ophthalmologists, and surgeons, to provide your pet the most comprehensive care available.
+Our emergency veterinarians work closely with our entire team of specialists, which includes veterinary criticalists, internal medicine specialists, neurologists, and surgeons, to provide your pet the most comprehensive care available.

 If your pet requires hospitalization, our critical care department, led by a board-certified veterinary criticalist, provides 24-hour intensive care for the sickest patients.
 State-of-the-art equipment, including oxygen cages, a ventilator, heart monitors, and computerized fluid pumps, is on hand to aid our highly-trained team in treating and monitoring critical patients.